-The ADA is one of the few building regulations-in this case a law, not a code-that requires retrofitting of projects apart from upgrading facilities during remodeling or renovation.
+The ADA is one of the few building regulations in this case a law, not a code-that requires retrofitting of projects apart from upgrading facilities during remodeling or renovation.
 Most codes apply to existing buildings only when renovation is undertaken.
 Under the ADA those access improvements that are readily achievable should be undertaken by the owner whether or not any other remodeling work is to be done.
 The owner, not the architect, must make this determination.

-As the ADA is not enforced by local building officials we will concentrate here only on those accessibility codes that are enforced locally and subject to review and interpretation as part of the permit process.
+As the ADA is not enforced by local building officials, we will concentrate here only on those accessibility codes that are enforced locally and subject to review and interpretation as part of the permit process.
 Designers must first concentrate on complying with codes and standards adopted locally but must also keep national statutory requirements such as the ADA in mind.
-It is prudent to review design work against ADAAG at the same time as the model-code review.
+It is prudent to review design work against the 2010 ADAS at the same time as the model-code review.
 It is often a judgment call as to which is the most stringent requirement where requirements between codes and legislation differ.
 In these situations, it is essential and prudent to make the client aware of these discrepancies and have them actively participate in any decisions as to which part of which requirements will govern the design of project components.

 Space requirements for accessibility are related to ergonomics.
 Bigger is not automatically better.
-The 18" (457) dimension between a toilet and adjacent grab bars is based on reach ranges and leverage for movement using one's arms.
+The 16"-18" (406-457) required range between the centerline of a water closet to a side wall or partition with grab bars, is based on reach ranges and leverage for movement using one's arms.
 A longer reach reduces leverage and thus may be worse than too little space.